BenMiriello/video_chat_express_rails/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+# Express Video Chat Rails API

+This app serves access tokens to the front end, allowing it to connect to the video chat room.

+Uses twilio-react sdk.